jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 -Developed understanding of how the completed product may look and feel

 ##July 1, 2026
--Created an early draft for a flowchart on IFIDS -Began planning a hardware block diagram
+-Created an early draft for a flowchart on IFIDS (User flow) -Began planning a hardware block diagram

 ##